10 things to do in London in August

 You can explore London's only living rainforest; your children will be glued to the glass as they watch the penguins being fed; another great experience is watching the beautiful gorillas, imposing as they are.

-With this weekend, Londoners pay tribute to a black bear who came to the zoo many years ago, Winnie the Black Bear.
+This weekend Londoners pay tribute to a black bear who came to the zoo many years ago, Winnie the Black Bear.

-9. People's Carnival
+9. Carnival of the People

 The parade features more than 19 different nationalities in their traditional costumes.
 The parade starts at Elephant and Castle and ends at Burgess Park.
 It is in the park where live music will enliven the festival from 10 am to 10 pm.

-If you dare you can go out on the dance floor to dance salsa and forget the world, but only if you want to!
+If you dare you can go out on the dance floor to dance salsa and forget the world, but only if you want to!!!

 It is obvious that a festival without games to have fun is not a festival, so you know, you can choose what to do at any time, you will always have fun.
 More than 200 tents to feed and drink the crowd with Latin and Caribbean flavors, as well as traditional crafts from each country.